mever-team/p2psearch/README.md

 ```

 ```
-Proof of the convergence of the asynchronous diffusion
+Proof of the convergence of the asynchronous graph diffusion
 E. Krasanakis, S. Papadopoulos, and I. Kompatsiaris, “p2pgnn: A decentralized graph neural network for node classification in peer-to-peer networks,” IEEE Access, vol. 10, pp. 34 755–34 765, 2022.